 Osteoarthritis is a very common condition which can affect any joint in the body.
-It’s most likely to affect the joints that bear most of our weight, such as the hips, knees and feet or joints that we use a lot of the time such as the thumb.
-Almost all of us will develop osteoarthritis in some of our joints as we get older, though we may not even be aware of it.
+It’s most likely to affect the joints that hold most of our weight, such as the knees and feet.
+Joints that we use a lot in everyday life, such as the joints of the hand, are also affected.

-Although there’s no cure for osteoarthritis yet, there are many treatments that can provide relief from the symptoms and allow you to get on with your life.
-By choosing to engage in core treatments you can often successfully manage your osteoarthritis without the need for medical treatments.
+Although there’s no cure for osteoarthritis yet, there are many treatments that can help relieve the symptoms and allow you to get on with your life.
+You can often manage your osteoarthritis without the need for medical treatments.

 Cardiff and Vale UHB offers a wide range of services across the Health Board that may help you manage your osteoarthritis, these include self-help education and management advice that can be found in the links below.
 Or you may be referred by your health professional to one of our local Hand Therapy, Physiotherapy, or Weight Management services.

 If you still feel your symptoms are associated with Osteoarthritis and require a formal assessment, please make an appointment with your GP or health professional.